 Maui Forest Bird Recovery Project participates in various environmental education and outreach events throughout the year.
 During these events, we focus on educating people about native forest birds, our research, conservation work, and partner projects.
 Events include annual fairs, fundraisers, charity events, and presentations.
-Fundraisers help us continue our work recovering native forest birds and their habitat.
+Fundraisers help support the work of recovering native forest birds and their habitat.

-If you have an idea for a fundraiser or are interesting in inviting us to your event for either an outreach table or presentation, please email us at email@example.com
+If you have an idea for a fundraiser or are interested in inviting us to your event for either an outreach table or presentation, please email us at email@example.com

 Please see the Calendar of Events and Fundraisers below.

 Maui Mauka Conservation Awareness Trainings: Interpretation of nature plays a significant role in eco-based tourism and is beneficial to tour operators, visitors, conservation groups, and the nature-based tourism economy.
 The program’s goal is to educate tour operators and guides about native ecosystems and species found in Hawai’i and the projects that are helping conserve it.
 The program is a partnership between East Maui Watershed Partnership, Maui Invasive Species Committee, Maui Forest Bird Recovery Project, and Nā Koa Manu Conservation.

 Maui Mauka Conservation Awareness Trainings provide:

 October 28th, 2023: Run for the Dry Forest.
 Puʻuwaʻawaʻa from 6:45 am – 12:00 pm.
 MFBRP and The ʻAlalā Project will at the annual Run for the Dry Forest held at Puʻuwaʻawaʻa on Hawaiʻi Island.
 This event is a great opportunity to get involved and see some of our native dry forests located on Hawaiʻi Island.
 For more information and to register click here.